Renewable Fuels and Lubricants Laboratory

 Heavy-Duty Chassis Dynamometer

 The heavy-duty chassis dynamometer, paired with laboratory-grade emissions analysis equipment, simulates on-road driving under controlled conditions inside the ReFUEL Laboratory.
-Because an entire vehicle is tested instead of just an engine, and a driver controls the vehicle instead of a computer, the chassis dynamometer allows researchers to assess "real world" emissions.
+Because an entire vehicle is evaluated instead of just an engine, and a driver controls the vehicle instead of a computer, the chassis dynamometer allows researchers to assess "real world" emissions.
 The dynamometer is supported by 72 data acquisition channels along with fuel metering and combustion analysis subsystems.
-It can test medium- and heavy-duty vehicles—from small trucks and delivery vans to full-size buses and Class 8 tractors.
+It can accommodate medium- and heavy-duty vehicles from small trucks and delivery vans to full-size buses and Class 8 tractors.

 Heavy-Duty and Light-Duty Engine Dynamometer Test Cells